KieranBest/Final-Year-Project/Documentation.md

 [View Fix Here](https://github.com/KieranBest/Individual-Project/blob/b500183ec3c41f0e1323456b9165090d564846d4/dataAnalysis.js#L101)

-##### 13th April
+###### 13th April

 Initially I tried to create the server using Express.js, and the client using Vue.js; however they would not connect to each other and instead returned errors.
 So then I followed a tutorial on how to create a MERN application as I needed to use a MongoDB and I thought this would be the simplest way to get the server and client working whilst also using a database when I have limited time available (The Net Ninja, 2022)(Programming with Mosh, 2023)(Postman, 2023).
 However, trying to create a server linking to a client by following tutorials such as those listed below, I could still not get the posting to work properly.
 Querying this online, it was suggested to use 'Postman' to test http requests, however on doing so it would return a 401 error (StackOverFlow, 2021)(Community Postman,2020)(MongoDB Developer Community, 2021).
 Without a successful 'POST' request working, I could not develop the client-server connection.
 I could not progress on this unfortunately due to time restraints from personal life commitments.
-This then meant that I was unable to complete most of Milestone 3's objectives.
+This then meant that I was unable to complete most of milestone 3's objectives.

+### Conclusion

 #### Findings